gajendrasingh01081993/SchoolManagementSystem/README.md

 # SchoolManagementSystem
-A Software for Managing daily School activities.
+A Complete Software Package for Managing daily School activities.